 This connector accepts a LANC plug (2.5mm 3-conductor TRS jack) and then loops it through to a second connector (loop).
-LANC or Local Application Control Bus System (sometimes called Control-L) is a Sony protocol for synchronizing can then be controlled by a web browser on the LAN.

-Feature not supported in versions 1.0 through 2.0.
+LANC or Local Application Control Bus System (sometimes called Control-L) is a Sony protocol for synchronizing cameras.
+Available on many brands of cameras, LANC enables accessories to control camera and Ki Pro record/stop functions.
+This feature is not supported in firmware versions 1.0 through 2.0, but it is supported in version 3.0 firmware.